 Heart valve disease can cause chest pain that may only happen when you exert yourself.
 You also may notice a fluttering, racing, or irregular heartbeat.
 Some types of heart valve disease, such as aortic or mitral valve stenosis, can cause dizziness or fainting.

 Your primary care provider may detect a heart murmur or other signs of heart valve disease.
 However, a cardiologist usually will diagnose the condition.
 A cardiologist is a doctor who specializes in diagnosing and treating heart problems.

 To diagnose heart valve disease, your doctor will ask about your signs and symptoms.
 He or she also will do a physical exam and look at the results from tests and procedures.

 Your doctor will listen to your heart with a stethoscope to find out whether you have a heart murmur that’s likely caused by a heart valve problem.

 Your doctor also will listen to your lungs as you breathe to check for fluid buildup.
 He or she will check for swollen ankles and other signs that your body is retaining water.

-The main test for diagnosing heart valve disease is echocardiography (echo).
-But an EKG (electrocardiogram) or chest x ray is commonly used to reveal certain signs of the condition.
+The primary test for diagnosing heart valve disease is echocardiography (echo).
+But an EKG (electrocardiogram) or chest x-ray is commonly used to reveal certain signs of the condition.
 If these signs are present, echo usually is done to confirm the diagnosis.